calibreapp/image-actions/README.md

 # Image actions

-Image actions will automatically compress jpeg and png images in GitHub Pull Requests.
+Image actions will automatically compress jpeg, png and webp images in GitHub Pull Requests.

-- **Compression is fast, efficient and lossless**
+- **Compression is fast, efficient and near-lossless**
 - Uses mozjpeg + libvips, the best image compression available
 - Runs in GitHub Actions, so it's visible to everyone
+- Configurable: Use the great defaults or change to suit your needs

 ![Preview of image-actions pull request comment](https://user-images.githubusercontent.com/924/62024579-e1470d00-b218-11e9-8655-693ea42ba0f7.png)